MEMU

-On Indian Railways, the MEMUs are electric multiple unit (EMU) trains that serve short and medium-distance routes in India, as compared to normal EMU trains that connect urban and suburban areas.
+In Indian Railways, a MEMU is an electric multiple unit (EMU) train that serves short and medium-distance routes in India, as compared to normal EMU trains that connect urban and suburban areas.
 The acronym stands for Mainline Electric Multiple Unit.

 History

 Indian Railways (IR) started MEMU service on Asansol – Adra section on 15 July 1995 and on Kharagpur – Tata section on 22 July 1995.
 Delhi-Panipat MEMU service started on 27 September 1995.
 Raipur–Durg–Bhatapara–Raipur–Bilaspur MEMU service started on 17 October 1995.
 Arakkonam-Jolarpettai MEMU service on 22 May 2000.
 Bankura-Midnapore MEMU started on 30 June 2000.
 The first 20 coach MEMU ran between Surat to Virar in 2017.
 Since 2019, 3-phase MEMUs have started replacing existing MEMU rakes.

+New 3rd generation was rolled out from RCF Kapurthala with following features: